RandomNinjaAtk/arr-scripts/lidarr/readme.md

 ## Updating

-Updating is a bit more combersum.
+Updating is a bit more cumbersome.
 To update, do the following:

 1. Download/update your local `/config/extended.conf` file with the latest options from: [extended.conf](https://github.com/RandomNinjaAtk/arr-scripts/blob/main/lidarr/extended.conf)
-2. Restart the container, wait for it to fully load the application.
+2. Restart the container, and wait for it to fully load the application.
 3. Restart the container again, for the new scripts to activate.

-This configuration does its best to update everything automatically, but with how the core system is designed, the new scripts will not take affect until a second restart is completed because the container copies/uses the previous versions of the script for execution on the first restart.
+This configuration does its best to update everything automatically, but with how the core system is designed, the new scripts will not take effect until a second restart is completed because the container copies/uses the previous versions of the script for execution on the first restart.

 ## Features